mattbryson/backbone.marionette.keyshortcuts/README.md

 # Installation
     npm install backbone.marionette.keyshortcuts

-If you are using `requireJS` then you need to ensure that `mousetrap` can be found on the default path, or is defined in you require config.
+If you are using `requireJS` then you need to ensure that `mousetrap` can be found on the default path, or is defined in your require config.
 ```` javascript
     paths: {
       'backbone.marionette.keyShortcuts': '/vendor/marionette/backbone.marionette.keyshortcuts',